kostdiek/Activity-Analysis/README.md

 # Activity-Analysis

 There are Mathematica codes here (.nb) which are the ones I used for my analysis.
 I also started to play around with making a Python code (.py).
 The Mathematica code is based on the sigma of a fitted Gaussian peak.
 The background subtraction is done with +/- the sigma value.
 The Python code finds the max of the peak of interest and the background subtraction is based on +/- 1.5 keV and +/- 3 keV from the max value.
+I can not guarantee the validity of the Python codes as I just started working on them.

 PeakInfoCout.nb: